voder-ai/eslint-plugin-traceability/docs/config-presets.md

 export default [js.configs.recommended, traceability.configs.recommended];
 ```

-This preset enables the following rules with their default severities (most at `error`, one at `warn`):
+This preset enables the following rules with severities tuned for common usage (most at `error`, with `traceability/valid-annotation-format` at `warn` to reduce noise):

 - `traceability/require-story-annotation`: `error`
 - `traceability/require-req-annotation`: `error`